cambiotraining/hpc-intro-sanger/03-lsf.md

 :::

-Here is a table summarising some of the most useful environment variables that SLURM creates:
+Here is a table summarising some of the most useful environment variables that LSF creates:

 | Variable | Description |
 | -: | :- |